weilingx46/workshop-ws-5-8-aws/README.md

 `pip install awscli`

 ### Configure AWS-CLI with your proper credentials
-In the top right click on your account name and then on My Security Credentials.
+On the AWS website in the top right click on your account name and then on My Security Credentials.
 ![](/img/securityCredentials.png)

 :thought_balloon: Normally you would want to get started with IAM users for security reasons, but since this is a quick workshop and we will be canceling our AWS account just click on Continue to Security Credentials.